 A complete NDVS Request consists of the following:

 Completed and properly authorized Electronic Request Form (MUST contain the UChicago student ID number)

 - Slate users: departments that have NDVS bins set-up can use Slate for NDVS submission

 - Copies of passport pages of accompanying family members, if applicable

-- Copies of financial documents for all funding provided by an entity other than the University of Chicago, such as grant or scholarship letters or bank statements, if applicable, and currency conversions for any amounts shown in foreign currencies
+Copies of acceptable financial documents for all funding provided by an entity other than the University of Chicago, such as grant or scholarship letters or bank statements, if applicable, and currency conversions for any amounts shown in foreign currencies.

 - Proof that English language requirement has been met